MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/elasticache.md

     - Replication is asynchronous
     - Primary node is used for reads and writes
     - Replicas can be used for reads only
-    - We have on shard, all the nodes have all the data
+    - We have one shard, all the nodes have all the data
     - We have guarding against data loss if a node fails
     - Multi-AZ is enabled by default for failover
     - Helpful to scale read performance
     - We have 2 kinds of scaling:
         - Horizontal: Scale out/in by adding or removing read replicas (max 5 read replicas)
         - Vertical:
-            - Scale up/down by having larger or a smaller node type
+            - Scale up/down by having a larger or a smaller node type
-            - ElastiCache will internally create a new node groups, then data replication will happen, finally the DNS will be updated
+            - ElastiCache will internally create new node groups, then data replication will happen, finally the DNS will be updated
 - **Cluster Mode Enabled**:
     - Data is partitioned across multiple shards
     - The data is divided between shards